Hidden Surprises

 Each Periodical Cicada species has a distinctive song.
 This song concentrates males of the same species at breeding sites—then draws in an abundance of females of the same species to complete the mating process.
 Large gatherings of Periodical Cicadas can include all three species, but a close look at swarms on State Game Lands 145 in Lebanon County and State Game Lands 46 (Middle Creek Wildlife Management Area) in Lancaster County during recent days found marked separation by two of the three.
 Most swarms were dominated by Magicicada septendecim, the largest, most widespread, and most common species.
 However, nearly mono-specific swarms of M. cassinii, the second most numerous species, were found as well.
 An exceptionally large one was northwest of the village of Colebrook on State Game Lands 145.
 It was isolated by a tenth of a mile or more from numerous large gatherings of M. septendecim cicadas in the vicinity.
 These M. cassinii cicadas, with a chorus so loud that it outdistanced the songs made by the nearby swarms of M. septendecim, seized the opportunity to separate both audibly and physically from the more dominant species, thus providing better likelihood of maximizing their breeding success.

 The process of identifying Periodical Cicadas is best begun by listening to their choruses, songs, and calls.
 After all, the sounds of cicadas will lead one to the locations where they are most abundant.
-The two most common species, M. septendecim and M. cassinii, produce a buzzy chorus that, when comprised of hundreds or thousands of cicadas “singing” in unison, creates, when heard from a distance, a droning wail that can carry for a quarter of a mile or more.
+The two most common species, M. septendecim and M. cassinii, produce a buzzy chorus that, when consisting of hundreds or thousands of cicadas “singing” in unison, creates a droning wail that can carry for a quarter of a mile or more.
 It’s a surreal humming sound that may remind one of a space ship from a science fiction film.

 To penetrate the droning choruses of large numbers of “Pharaoh” and/or “Cassin’s Periodical Cicadas”, sparingly distributed M. septendecula cicadas have a noise-penetrating song consisting of a series of quick raspy notes with a staccato rhythm reminiscent of a pulsating lawn sprinkler.
 It can often be differentiated by a listener even in the presence of a roaring chorus of one or both of the commoner species.
 However, a word of caution is due.
 To call in others of their kind, “Cassin’s Periodical Cicadas” can produce a courtship song similar to that of M. septendecula so that they too can penetrate the choruses of the enormous numbers of “Pharaoh Periodical Cicadas” that concentrate in many areas.
 To play it safe, it’s best to have a good look at the cicadas you’re trying to identify.